rfeinberg3/ecomAssistant/DataScraper/README.md

 docker run eas:scraper
 ```

-- Eventually this will be its own container.

 ### Code

 Open a script in the `src` directory and start with the imports below to get started.